5000 Eyes: Mapping the Universe with DESI

 Humanity Touches Sun 7:30 minutes

-Season of Light traces the history and development of many holiday customs which involve lighting up the winter season — from sparkling Christmas tree lights and candles in windows to the lighting of luminarias in the American Southwest and the traditional ritual of the Hanukkah Menorah.
-The show also recounts the historical, religious, and cultural rituals practiced during the winter solstice — Christian, Jewish, Celtic, Nordic, Roman, Irish, Mexican and Hopi.
+This show traces the history and development of many holiday customs responsible for lighting up the winter season — from sparkling Christmas tree lights and candles in windows, the lighting of luminaria in the American Southwest, and the traditional ritual of the Hanukkah Menorah.
+The show also recounts the historical, religious, and cultural rituals practiced during the winter solstice by Christian, Jewish, Celtic, Nordic, Roman, Irish, Mexican and Hopi people.

 Run Time: 35 minutes Appropriate for ages 8 and up